Poyo-SSB/tetrio-bot-docs/Ribbon.md

 * A **packet** is a binary blob sent over the websocket connection.
 * A **message** is a data object. **Packets** may contain one or more **messages**, and certain types of **messages** may contain nested **messages** within them.

-This is NOT the terminology that TETR.IO uses in its message format.
+This is NOT the terminology that TETR.IO uses in its message format and code—it uses these two terms interchangeably.

 ## Diagram notation